Pettistree: Religion

-114 residents (58.8%) of all residents in the Parish were Christian, this was just below the 2011 national average of 59.3% (33.2million people).
-The second largest religious group in England, in 2011 were Muslims with 2.7 million people (4.8% of the Englands population).
+Of all residents in the Parish 114 (58.8%) were Christian, just below the 2011 national average of 59.3% (33.2 million people).
+The second largest religious group in England, in 2011 were Muslims with 2.7 million people (4.8% of the population).
 Yet, in Pettistree, no residents were Muslim.
-In fact 58 people (29.9%) of all residents stated that they practised no religion at all.
+Fifty-eight people (29.9%) of all residents stated that they practised no religion at all.

 Housing

 In total, there are 77 households in Pettistree.
 A majority of the houses are detached (60) with the remaining 17 houses being semi-detached.
 There are no terraced houses in the village.
-The overall average house price in Pettistree is £334,333, which is much higher than the UK average of £250,000 Of the 194 residents, 186 are permanent residents with the remaining 8 households being Second homes.
+The overall average house price in Pettistree is £334,333, which is much higher than the UK average of £250,000 Of the 194 residents, 186 are permanent residents with the remaining eight households being Second homes.

 History

-Before Christianity came to Pettistree, it is believed that people worshipped an Ancient tree which was sacred to Odin.
-The First churches were built with the coming of Missionaries from Rome and were dedicated to St Peter and St Paul who were Patron Saints of Rome.
+Before Christianity came to Pettistree, it is believed that people worshipped an ancient tree which was sacred to Odin.
+The first churches were built with the coming of missionaries from Rome and were dedicated to St Peter and St Paul, who were Patron Saints of Rome.
 The churches stood near the sacred tree and so this district "received the name of Peter's Tree or Pettistree.
 Over the years Pettistree has been spelt in various ways: Pedestree, Petestre, Petistre, Petistree, Petrestre, Petristrel, Petrystree, Pettitre, Pistre, Pistreye, Pitestrey, Pittistree".
 Edric the Grim and King Harold were the Lords of the Manor of Wickham and the hamlets of Pettistree, Bing, Loudham and Harpole before the Norman Conquest".
-Parts of Pettistree (Bing) are mentioned in the Doomsday Book, although this was the Ancient village.
-It is thought that the present village was a later development and was established due to a shifting population after one of the plagues attacked the Ancient village.
+Parts of Pettistree (Bing) are mentioned in the Domesday Book of 1086, although this was the ancient village.
+It is thought that the present village was a later development and was established due to a shifting population after one of the plagues attacked the ancient village.
 "The Old centres of population were found around Byng Hall Estate and Loudham Hall Estate.
-It is thought that Byng Hall is an old Roman settlement due to the brick kiln, pit and Roman tiles which were discovered in 1846 The green in front of the present Byng Hall was commonly known as Market Field; in 1253 Sir Roger de Huntingfield granted a market to be placed there.
+It is thought that Byng Hall is an old Roman settlement due to the brick kiln, pit and Roman tiles which were discovered in 1846.
+The green in front of the present Byng Hall was commonly known as Market Field; in 1253 Sir Roger de Huntingfield granted a market to be placed there.